wp-plugins/postman-smtp/readme.txt

 * First release.
 Happy Fig Newton Day!
 It was a grueling week-end, studying PHP and OAuth and Googling like a Boss, but it's done and it works!

 == Upgrade Notice ==

+= 1.5.2 =
+Fixed a critical bug.. display_errors is forced on as I forgot to remove some debug code

 = 1.5 =
 Added support for external transports, such as the new Postman Gmail Extension.